--TREC6.
-This is a set of 100 databases created using documents from TREC-6 [Voorhees and Harman 1998] and separated into disjoint databases using the same methodology as for TREC4.

-- Web.
-This set contains the top-5 real web databases from each of the 54 leaf categories of the hierarchy and from each of the 17 internal nodes of the hierarchy (except for the root), as ranked in the Google Directory, for a total of 315 databases.
-The size of these databases ranges from 100 to about 376,000 documents.
-Table III lists four example databases.
-We used the GNU Foundation's wget crawler to download the HTML contents of each site, and kept only the text from each file by stripping the HTML tags using the lynx -dump command.
+- TREC4: This is a set of 100 databases created using documents from TREC-4 [Har96] and separated into disjoint databases via clustering using the K-means algorithm, as specified in [XC99].
+By construction, the documents in each database are on roughly the same topic. - TREC6: This is a set of 100 databases created using documents from TREC-6 [VH98] and separated into disjoint databases using the same methodology as for TREC4. - Web: This set contains the top-5 real Web databases from each of the 54 leaf categories of the hierarchy and from each of the 17 internal nodes of the hierarchy17 (except for the root), as ranked in the Google Directory,18 for a total of 315 databases.19 The sizes of these databases range from 100 to about 376,000 documents.
+Table 3 lists four example databases.
+We used the GNU Foundation's wget crawler to download the HTML contents of each site, and we kept only the text from each file by stripping the HTML tags using the "lynx -dump" command.

-We use the Controlled dataset in Section 6 to extensively test the quality of the generated content summaries and to pick the variation of our probing strategy (from Section 3.1) that we will use for our subsequent experiments in Section 7.
-We also use the Web dataset in Section 6 to further validate results on the quality of the summaries.
-Finally, we use the TREC4 and TREC6 datasets, both for examining the quality of the content summaries and for testing the performance of the database selection algorithms in Section 7.
-(The TREC4 and TREC6 datasets are the only ones in our testbed that include queries and associated relevance judgments.)
-For indexing and searching the files in all datasets, we used Jakarta Lucene, an open-source full-text search engine.
+We use the Controlled data set in Section 6 to extensively test the quality of the generated content summaries and to pick the variation of our probing strategy from Section 3.1 that we will use for our subsequent experiments in Section 7.
+We also use the Web data set in Section 6 to further validate the results on the quality of the summaries.
+Finally, we use the TREC4 and TREC6 data sets both for examining the quality of the content summaries and for testing the performance of the database selection algorithms in Section 7.
+(The TREC4 and TREC6 data sets are the only ones that include queries and associated relevance judgments.)
+For indexing and searching the files in all data sets, we used Jakarta Lucene,20 an open-source full-text search engine.